|

 thickens, about 4 minutes.
 Remove bowl from over water.
 Gradually

 add mascarpone, whisking vigorously until well blended.
+Combine espresso, Kahlua and remaining 1 tablespoon

 sugar in another medium bowl; stir until sugar dissolves.